citrixsystems/pathweaver/README.md

     `./bin/debug.sh`

-4. If atlas is properly started, it should have created the necessary database tables for you.
+4. If pathweaver is properly started, it should have created the necessary database tables for you.

    * Seed the 'loadbalancing' database with some fake data.
-A sample for testing is here: atlas-lb/core-api/core-public-web/src/deb/contrib/db/ directory.
+A sample for testing is here: pathweaver/core-api/core-public-web/src/deb/contrib/db/ directory.

    * If your adapter is relying on the default strategy for managing its devices (extending LoadBalancerAdapterBase), also seed the 'loadbalancingadapter' database with some fake data (your vips, your devices, etc.).
 A sample for testing used by the netscaler adapter can be found here: ./core-adapters/core-netscaler-adapter/src/main/resources/core-netscaler-adapter-seed.sql